 Miloco: Flood, you've obviously been in there straight away with The Hours.
 How's the early band feedback been?

 Flood: Good.
-Funnily enough they knew the building before when it was the old Battery studio, and they, as they put it, "used to live here with Joe Strummer" - they worked on a lot of Joe Strummer records, so they know Barney the maintenance guy, and everyone else.
+Funnily enough they knew the building before, and they, as they put it, "used to live here with Joe Strummer" - they worked on a lot of Joe Strummer records, so they know Barney the maintenance guy, and everyone else.
 But they've been really positive with the feedback.
 They're saying the building has kept the great vibe but everything's been brought up to speed.
 They like the studio so much so that they've said they want to do the whole record in there, so...

 Alan: Well I think they've already brought a lot to it.
 From setting up the studio through to everything else.
 There's a lot of people with a lot of expertise down there.
 If there's ever a problem or question we have, they seem to be able to bring someone in to look at it the next day.
 Their efficiency and order and infrastructure is remarkably well run and well thought out.

 Flood: I think it's a combination of about three things that we've talked about.
 The professionalism and attention to detail on things that normally people would not even worry about.
 Like with the maintenance, just being able to log your faults onto the site, it's looked at, and then sometimes when I get into the studio the fault's been fixed.
 That's brilliant.
 That is absolutely brilliant.
 Secondly it's the knowledge that like-minded people are trying to do something different in this sort of turbulent time, in a positive way - moving forward.
 And the third thing is that thing we've been talking about - bringing people through.
 It's something that me and Alan have talked about for years, and one of the reasons why we set up Assault & Battery in the first place was so that people could train.
 So what we know, we can pass onto people.
 There is nothing like learning in a working studio.
 When you are sat there in the hot seat, with a session that's going pear-shaped, there is no substitute for experience.